 Raskolnikov gets disgusted and tells the cop to forget it, to let the man have her.

-The cop thinks Raskolnikov must be insane, and goes off after them anyway, taking Raskolnikov's money, for the cab, with him.
-Raskolnikov is ashamed of giving away the money when his sister and mother in their current financial position.
+The cop thinks Raskolnikov must be insane and goes off after them anyway, taking Raskolnikov's money, for the cab, with him.
+Raskolnikov is ashamed of giving away the money with his sister and mother in their current financial position.